algorandfoundation/governance/af-gov1-spec.md

 # Formal spec of the Algorand governance state machine:

 Each governance address has its own state machine for each period.
 These machines are completely independent and the state transition in one has no bearing on any other.
-The only cross-address influence are the vote tally and the amount of awards received at the end, these aspects are left out-of-scope of this spec.
+The only cross-address influence are the vote tally and the amount of rewards received at the end, these aspects are left out-of-scope of this spec.

 This spec consists of two layers: a decoding layer that reads the blockchain and provides input to the state machine, and the state machine itself.
 We describe the state machine first, and then the decoder.